pnnl/ruleset-checking-tool/docs/ruleset_functions/get_baseline_system_types.md

 - Declare a list for SYS-8, VAV with Parallel Fan-Powered Boxes and Reheat: `SYS-8 = []`
 - Declare a list for SYS-8a, PCHW with Electric Resistance: `SYS-8a = []`
 - Declare a list for SYS-8b, CHW with PHW: `SYS-8b = []`
+- Declare a list for SYS-8b, CHW with PHW: `SYS-8c = []`  Change made by CML because 7c does not have fan power boxes
 - Declare a list for SYS-9, Heating and Ventilation w/Furnace: `SYS-9 = []`
 - Declare a list for SYS-9b, PHW: `SYS-9b = []`
 - Declare a list for SYS-10, Heating and Ventilation w/Electric: `SYS-10 = []`